Article

 The Sustainable Finance Disclosure Regulation (SFDR)

-The Sustainable Finance Disclosure Regulation is a mandatory European Union regulation that requires financial market participants (FMPs) and financial advisers to disclose information about the ESG risks and opportunities of their investment products.
+The Sustainable Finance Disclosure Regulation (SFDR) is a European Union regulation that governs how financial market participants and financial advisers disclose sustainability risks, impacts, and objectives at both entity and product levels.

 The SFDR has three main goals: